Skip to Main Content

 • Class Projects

-• Tend to be longer than resumes, because they include lists of publications, classes taught, committee work, lectures, and conference presentations.
+• Tend to be longer than resumes because they include lists of publications, classes taught, committee work, lectures, and conference presentations.

-• Should “follow the conventions of your field!”
+• Should follow the conventions of your field.
 Different academic disciplines have different standards and expectations, especially as it relates to the order of the categories and how you list your experiences.
-Make sure to talk with a professor or advisor about the standards in your area.

-• Should have categories that are strategically ordered and titled with the most important information on the first page.
+• Should have categories that are ordered and titled with the most important information on the first page.

 • Have no page limits, but are usually two to five pages for graduate students.
-Your professors’ will be much, much longer.
+Your professors’ will be much longer.

 • Place the most relevant categories first.